Professor of Law - Academician, Academy of Social Sciences

 Member of the Editorial Board of the Child and Family Law Quarterly.

-Currently External Examiner for postgraduate Law programmes at the University of Exeter; recently examined Ph.D. candidates in the UK and abroad.
+External Examiner for postgraduate Law programmes at the University of Exeter; recently External Examiner for Ph.D. candidates in the UK and abroad.

 Recent conference papers: